jmcgettrick/MoodleDirectV2/README.txt

 	> Allow Non OR file type setting now being changed in Turnitin
 	> New file submissions with same filename display correct OR link in PP.
 	> Peermark Manager now accessible to any instructor in PP
+	> Turnitin Messages Inbox now accessible to any instructor

 ####################################################################################